ant-design/ant-design-charts/packages/site/docs/manual/getting-started.en.md

 ### Import by CDN in browser

-You can download the script locally or import it directly from online resources.
+You can download the script locally or import it directly from online resources, `latest` will point to the latest version.
+If you are using V1, remember to switch to the corresponding version number.
+You can check the version numbers on [npm website](https://www.npmjs.com/).

 ```ts
 // Plots